 We always make sure that we advise on the best conservation approach possible.
 Each frame we construct gives your artwork the best protection, so that you can enjoy your picture well into the future.
 We only use acid free card and tapes and will always ensure the artwork is protected from the back and not touching the glass.
 Furthermore, we will advise on the best glass for your picture from glazing which reduces the harm done by UV light to glass that can improve the visual experience with anti-reflective properties.

 Cross-stitch, tapestries, needlework, shirts, scarves and other textiles have very particular ways in which they need to be framed for them to be preserved in the best way for lasting enjoyment.

 For tapestries and cross-stitches, in particular, we always recommend lace stretching over acid free card.
 This flattens the textile and allows the image to keep shape in the frame while preventing any damage from alternative methods that use materials such as tape and glue.
-The stretched textiles can then be displayed in numerous ways to fit your artwork and your tastes.
+The stretched textiles can then be displayed in numerous ways to suit your artwork and your tastes.